Healthy Blueberry Crisp

 This Healthy Blueberry Crisp Recipe is gluten free, dairy free, and refined sugar free.
 Naturally sweet & delicious, the perfect dessert.

-I’ve always been a fan of ‘crisps’ when it comes to dessert.
-They’re much lighter than pie (which is also super delicious!) and crumble (which typically has more butter, sugar and flour in it).
+I’ve always loved fruit crisps when it comes to dessert.
+They’re much lighter than pie (which is also super delicious!) and crumble (which typically has more butter, sugar, and flour in it).

 What’s the difference between crisp and crumble?